Back to blog

 • improved control in another demanding task

-Use the capacity training tool for adaptive blocks, inspect how carryover is checked, review affective-load findings in emotional dual n-back evidence, and follow the performance training path to deploy training into real work blocks.
+Use the capacity training tool for training blocks that adjust difficulty, inspect how carryover is checked, review emotion-and-load findings in emotional dual n-back evidence, and compare the current training routes.

 What carryover looks like in practice

-The strongest sign of progress is not just “I got a better score today.”
-It is something closer to: “I held the thread better under load”, “I recovered faster after interference”, or “I stayed more stable when the task changed.”
-Treat in-task gains as a clue.
-Treat changed-condition performance as the stronger check.
+The strongest sign of progress is not just "I got a better score today."
+It is something closer to: "I held the thread better under load", "I recovered faster after interference", or "I stayed more stable when the task changed."
+Treat gains inside the exercise as a clue.
+Treat performance under changed conditions as the stronger check.

 Common training mistakes